 Paragraph 5.8.3., amend to read:

 "5.8.3.
-Whilst the an ADS feature is active, detected faults warning signals (e.g. failure status) as described in paragraphs 5.3., 5.4. and Annex 6 of this UN Regulation shall be transmitted to the ADS.
+Whilst the an ADS feature is active, detected faults warning signals (e.g. failure status) and other information intended for the driver as described in paragraphs 5.3., 5.4. and Annex 6 of this UN Regulation shall be transmitted to the ADS.

 The means by which it is ensured that existing detected faults are transmitted to the ADS before an ADS feature becomes active (e.g. previously detected faults which remain present) shall be documented by the manufacturer and demonstrated in accordance with Annex 6."